google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: What does the picture named `wheel` look like?
     It's a filled-in circle, of radius 4, drawn in **black**.

+    <div align="center"><iframe src="https://code.world/run.html?mode=codeworld&dhash=DrYNeySBqPKubPkzT48dTEA" width=250 height=250 style="border: none;"></iframe></div>

     Surprised?
 If so, this is a good chance to review what a transformation does--and what it doesn't do.
 The equation `redWheel = colored(wheel, red)` tells you that `redWheel` is a picture that is just like `wheel`, except drawn in red.
-So yes, `redWheel` is drawn in red, just like you expect; but that *doesn't* change the meaning of `wheel`.
-It just defines another picture.
+So yes, `redWheel` is drawn in red, like you expect.
+But that *doesn't* change the meaning of `wheel`.  `redWheel` is a different picture.

-    The code above draws in red, but that's because you've asked for a drawing of `redWheel`.
-Can you guess what this one would do?
+    The final program draws a wheel in red, because you've defined the program to be a drawing of `redWheel`.

+    Can you guess what the result of this code is?

     ~~~~~ . clickable
     program  = drawingOf(wheel)